 A&L – SYO 4534 Poverty and Society – M. Harvey attended the meeting and answered committee questions regarding this course.

-A. Opalinsky – suggested to add“review” to completion of literature” on SLO 3 second line
+A. Opalinski – suggested to add“review” to completion of literature” on SLO 3 second line

 DeDonno asked if the research project is reasonable?
 MH – said “May have to scale back”